Caio2a7/Caio2a7/README.md

 ---
 # About Me
 - 🏛️Majoring in Computer Science at [IMD](https://www.metropoledigital.ufrn.br/portal/) - [UFRN](https://www.ufrn.br)
-- ❇☕Currently working as a fellow at [PETCC](petcc.dimap.ufrn.br) and studying Vue.js, Next, Java, Spring
+- ☕Currently working as a fellow at [PETCC](petcc.dimap.ufrn.br) and studying Vue.js, Next, Java, Spring
 - 💻My areas of interests are Fullstack development, Networks and Cybersecurity, Devops and BackEnd
 - 🔆My tastes range from Motorsport (King Ayrton Senna), Cars(Porsche fan btw), Games (Dark Souls...praise the sun), Animes and i like to read some classics of philosophy or literature